Contributing to HADDOCK3

 src/haddock

 .
-Always implement code in the lowest Python version supported (this case is 3.9).Tests sit in the
+Always implement code in the lowest Python version supported (this case is 3.9).See more details on how to contribute with code and tests in the subheadings below.

 tests/